optozorax/unasanu/content/en/index.md

 ## Principle of construction

-If every possible universe exists, does that include the universe of Lord of the Rings, Star Wars or multiverse of anime characters?
+If every possible universe exists, does that include the universe of Lord of the Rings, Star Wars or Isekai?
 To answer these questions, I propose the following principle:

 {{ admonition_start(color="blue", title="📝 Introduced definition") }}
 **Principle of Construction** — If one can propose a method for constructing a universe and its laws of physics, then such a universe does exist.